 You may still qualify for the refund if you bought your course through a different provider, but you’ll need to verify your eligibility by going through MasterClass’s refund policy.

-Final Thoughts – Is There A MasterClass Guitar Course For You?
+Final Thoughts – Are Any of the MasterClass Guitar Courses For You?

 To sum up, even though the three courses are guitar-centric, they offer very different content structures.
 Plus the instructors have their own unique approach on the subject matter.